-Hi, I'm Joe Salcedo, a 23 year old session musician, MIDI Arranger, film scorer, and an aspiring sound engineer based in Manila, Philippines.
+Hi, I'm Joe Salcedo, a 24 year old session musician, MIDI Arranger, film scorer, and an aspiring sound engineer based in Manila, Philippines.
 I have perfect pitch, and that's the pitch! view my portfolio here: https://joesalcedo36.wixsite.com/joe-sal

-I'm Joe Salcedo, a 23 year old session musician, MIDI Arranger, film scorer, and an aspiring sound engineer based in Manila, Philippines.
+I'm Joe Salcedo, a 24 year old session musician, MIDI Arranger, film scorer, and an aspiring mix engineer based in Manila, Philippines.

 I am a self-taught musician, and my ears have been trained since I was little.
 I learned how to transcribe songs by ear, and eventually I developed perfect pitch.
 During my college years, I have worked with artists from the Metro as a session guitarist or bassist, both in-studio and live, and I also got introduced to film scoring, sound designing and sound engineering.
 After I graduated college, I joined a karaoke company which transcribes Japanese songs and convert them into MIDI format.
 I got to transcribe a lot of Jpop, Jrock songs, and sequenced and arranged them according to Japanese standards.